The life of this world is a place of test and trial. It is not meant to be a phase of consistent, uninterrupted happiness, well-being, and goodness.

 Allah sent Prophet Muhammad (peace be upon him) as a messenger for the last of mankind.
 He was, however, meant to be more than just a person who conveyed Allah’s message of guidance.
 He was also meant to be a role model; someone for mankind to emulate.

 Prophet Muhammad was a human being.
-During his life, he endured many trials that tested his human nature.
+During his life, Prophet Muhammad endured many trials that tested his human nature.
 What stood out prominently for bystanders was his patient demeanor.
 His attitude was always positive during the difficult times in his life.

 He was the epitome of beautiful patience and fortitude.